curl/curl/docs/EARLY-RELEASE.md

 # How to determine if an early patch release is warranted

 In the curl project we do releases every 8 weeks.
-Unless we break the cycle and to an early patch release.
+Unless we break the cycle and do an early patch release.

 We do frequent releases partly to always have the next release "not too far away".